Drunk Driving Accident Damages

 In certain circumstances the business that sold the drunk driver drinks can also be held liable for injuries.
 These are called “Dram Shop” laws.
 In Florida, an establishment that serves alcohol can be brought into the suit if they sold alcohol to a minor or sold alcohol to someone who is a known drunk.
 This only applies to places where alcohol is served to be drank on the spot, such as a bar.

-Tampa Drunk Driving Accident Attorneys
+Bradenton Drunk Driving Accident Attorneys

 If you or a loved one has been injured in an accident with a drunk driver, you should contact a knowledgeable drunk driving accident attorney as soon as possible.
-Our experienced drunk driving accident attorneys at Romero Law Firm in Tampa, Florida, can help you sue for the damages you are entitled to.
+Our experienced drunk driving accident attorneys at Romero Law Firm in Bradenton, Florida, can help you sue for the damages you are entitled to.